Ecclesiastes

 6. Verses 11 through 13 apply directly to the world around us today.
 What is Solomon saying about our judicial system and the tendency to want to avoid responsibility for our actions?

-1. ANSWER 1: Crime not punished results in a society with a heart to do evil, wickedness unpunished creates more wickedness.
+1. ANSWER 1: Crime, not punished, results in a society with a heart to do evil; wickedness unpunished creates more wickedness.

 2. ANSWER 2: Solomon is also warning we who worship God and follow Christ to remain reverent before God and to not allow our walk to be compromised simply because everyone else around us is ignoring law and order and following after their evil schemes.